 Insulin helps control the levels of blood sugar by aiding cells to take in the sugar through the cellular membrane.
-Simple sugars from diet can flood the blood and insulin avoids dangerously high levels.
+Simple sugars from the diet can flood the blood and insulin avoids dangerously high levels.
 It is one of several hormones that are secreted to control sugar levels, which needs to be highly regulated from being to0 high or too low to avoid destructive actions in various places in the body.
 Normally, excess sugar is stored as glycogen, then fat; then, carbohydrates slowly increase sugar making it easier for the body to handle.
 Insulin secretion is highly regulated by hormones and cells in the hypothalamus region of the brain.

 For many years it was thought that insulin didn’t function in the cells of the brain.
 But, now it is known that there are many different critical aspects of insulin effects in brain cells, including for the developing brain and particularly for specialized cells in the hypothalamus regulating hunger and diet.
 There are, also, specific insulin receptors in regions of the brain that have different effects that are just being discovered.
-Recently, it has been found that the greatest number of insulin receptors, are, in fact, in the hippocampus, a region of learning and memory.
+Recently, it has been found that the greatest number of insulin receptors are, in fact, in the hippocampus, a region of learning and memory.
 The many ways that insulin can affect cognition are just being discovered.
-These cognitive affects are not just the dramatic alterations that occur when sugar is too high and too low, but, cognitive effects of insulin itself.
+These cognitive effects are not just the dramatic alterations that occur when sugar is too high and too low, but, cognitive effects of insulin itself.
 It is not yet known how much insulin is transported into the brain at the choroid plexus or whether it is, also, produced in the brain.

 At times, cells become resistant to the effects of insulin.
-The exact mechanisms of insulin resistance (IR) are not known, but it is caused by high fat diets, overweight, metabolic syndrome, aging, genes and lack of exercise.
+The exact mechanisms of insulin resistance (IR) are not known, but it is caused by high-fat diets, overweight, metabolic syndrome, aging, genes and lack of exercise.
 Recently, it was discovered that there are different types of insulin resistance.
 One type develops as part of diabetes and is critical to the overproduction in the pancreas cells, which eventually causes the cells to die.
 This type is correlated, also, with inflammation.
-A recent study showed that the type of inflammation from high fat diets alters microglia to become virulent and eat synapses.
+A recent study showed that the type of inflammation from high-fat diets alters microglia to become virulent and eat synapses.

-A second type of insulin resistance occurs with aging and is correlated with T regulatory cells that reduce inflammation—the opposite of the type that develops from high fat diets.
+A second type of insulin resistance occurs with aging and is correlated with T regulatory cells that reduce inflammation—the opposite of the type that develops from high-fat diets.

 Recently, a third type of cerebral insulin resistance was discovered in the brain.
 It occurs especially in the hippocampus and is part of the development of cognitive changes of diabetes and dementias.